kubeflow/website/content/en/docs/components/pipelines/pipelines-quickstart.md

 1. Click the name of the run on the experiments dashboard.
 1. Explore the graph and other aspects of your run by clicking on the components of the graph and the other UI elements.
-The following screenshot shows the graph when the pipeline has finished running:
+The following screenshot shows part of the graph when the pipeline has finished running:
     <img src="/docs/images/pipelines-xgboost-graph.png"
       alt="XGBoost results on the pipelines UI"
       class="mt-3 mb-3 border border-info rounded">